 “Our goal is to take creative risks to explore the future of this medium,” says Tanenbaum, “and that exploration means that we’ve had to go down a lot of dead ends.
 So we’re very much oriented toward process as much as product in this classroom.”
 Taking risks and learning to work in this real-world environment has been beneficial for the students.

 “This is one of the best classes I have taken,” says Franc Persa, a first-year informatics Ph.D. student.
 “Part of this project is meant to test and find out what works, while also discovering why certain technologies and experiences are not being used,” he says.
 “Learning through the process of failure is both our greatest challenge and accomplishment.”

 According to Minnie Wu, another first-year informatics Ph.D. student, the instructors — Tanenbaum, Kashani, and Apples & Oranges AR/VR developer Zach Anderson, “have been invaluable resources in helping us iterate through ideas and explore literature behind the concepts we’re working with.”
 Wu is looking forward to developing a product this quarter.
 “There are very real stakes beyond ourselves — it’s kind of exciting thinking that there’s a company and actual money riding on the results of our whiteboard wish lists.”

 First-year informatics Ph.D. student Max Collins agrees.
 “It feels like we’re members of a startup — each taking different roles and seeing where we can go with an idea,” he says.
-“We are given great freedom to do what we want, and Josh is a great mine of information.”
+“We are given great freedom to do what we want, and Theresa is a great mine of information.”